boostorg/hof/doc/src/faq.md

 #### Q: Is the reinterpret cast in FIT_STATIC_LAMBDA undefined behaviour?

 Not really, since the objects are empty, there is no data access.
-There is static assert to guard against this restriction.
+There is a static assert to guard against this restriction.

 Now there could be an insane implementation where this doesn't work(perhaps